10+ THOUGHTS & THEORIES (Pertaining to Pervasive Problems & Pitfalls)

 12) The problems/pitfalls of using OUTLIERS as benchmarks…

 For every AWESOME (inspirational!) story of success that you hear, remember there are HUNDREDS (if not thousands?) of AWFUL (depressing!) stories of failure that you’ll never hear… (To Be Continued)

 13) Funding Frustrations?

 Spoiler Alert: MOST investments (in pre-revenue startups) are BAD investments!

-13a) YOUR Assumptions, YOUR Beliefs, YOUR Confidence [#ABC?] — can (unfortunately) NOT be taken as OBJECTIVE (about YOUR startup — because EVERY ENTREPRENEUR feels that strongly about THEIR STARTUP!) so they are simply not objectively relevant if investors (or you, yourself!) are attempting to evaluate your startup’s success odds — OBJECTIVELY!
+14) YOUR Assumptions, Beliefs, Confidence [#ABC?] — about YOUR Startup — can (unfortunately) NOT be taken as OBJECTIVE (because EVERY ENTREPRENEUR feels that strongly about THEIR STARTUP!) so…

 15) THE (only?)
 RELIABLE OBJECTIVE INDICATORS